 Alternatively, it’s possible to walk from Pebbly Beach to Durras Mountain.
 It’s a 6.6km return hike and can take around 3 hours.
 Again, this trail was closed due to bush fire damage when we visited in June 2020.
 So sadly we couldn’t do this trail.
 Please do let us know in the comments section if you have completed either of the Durras Mountain trails.
 We’d appreciate any tips or information about them.

 It’s also worth noting that NSW National Parks recently published a Draft Murramarang South Coast Walk Master Plan.
 The project involves construction of a 48km multi-day trail connecting five South Coast villages.
 The trail will be known as the Murramarang South Coast Walk.
-The project is meant to be completed by June 2022.
-But with recent bush fires and the COVID-19 pandemic, the finishing date may inevitably be extended.

 3. Pretty Beach to Pebbly Beach Via Snake Bay